SamuelOliveiraa/ping-coming-soon-page-master/README.md

 ## Access My Resolution 💻

-  I hosted this challenge with the help of GitHub Pages to access my resolution of this challenge [Click Here]( https://samueloliveiraa.github.io/ping-coming-soon-page-master/)
+  I hosted this challenge with the help of [Netlify](https://www.netlify.com/) to access my resolution of this challenge [Click Here](https://ping-comin-soon-page.netlify.app/index.html)